Chiropractic Regulations in Thailand

 The main objective of regulation is to protect the public from possible harm.
 Chiropractic is a demanding profession which requires years of training and practice to master.
 When someone without proper training attempts to perform Chiropractic techniques on someone, they put that person at great risk of injury.
 Unfortunately, Thailand has a reputation for attracting people of questionable backgrounds which makes screening all the more important.

-List of Legal Chiropractors in Thailand
+List of the only Legal Chiropractors in Thailand

 Note: DC stands for Doctor of Chiropractic